We’re excited to announce our new Diversity Scholarship Application!

 Our Basic Mediation Training is approved under Part 146 by the New York State Unified Court System’s Office of ADR Programs.
 Please note that final placement on any court roster is at the discretion of the local Administrative Judge and participation in a course that is either approved or pending approval does not guarantee placement on a local court roster.

-Financial aid available to those who qualify.
-Learn about our Diversity Scholarship for eligibility details.
+Financial Aid available to those who qualify.
+Please view our Scholarship Application for eligibility details.

 Buzz about our Basic Mediation Training: